joric/io_scene_b3d/README.md

 ## Debugging

 * Userspace method: every time you make a change the script has to be reloaded using Reload Scripts command (F8).
-* Alternative method: use my debug shortcut, Shift+Ctrl+D. It resets scene, reloads the script and imports a test file.
+* Alternative method: my shortcut, Shift+Ctrl+D in Object Mode.
+It resets scene, reloads the script and imports test file.
+* Somewhat more alternative method (Windows only), my autohotkey script (see the [autohotkey](https://github.com/joric/io_scene_b3d/tree/autohotkey) branch).

 ## TODO